zeroluck/docs/sources/admin-guide/configuration/index.md

 # View Log File

 The log files configured in the earlier section can be viewed using the **View log file** feature.
-This feature can be accessed through the configuration menu using **Configuration --> View Log File.**
+This feature can be accessed through the configuration menu using **Configuration --> View Log File**.

 ![View Log File](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/2.4/admin_view_log.png)

 The **Display last lines count** field contains the lines that will be displayed in the Web GUI.
 If the field contains the value **400**, then the Gluu Server will show the last 400 lines of the log in the GUI.
-The screenshot below shows an example.
+The screenshot below shows an according example.

 ![Log file tail](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/2.4/admin_view_logtail.png)

 # Status

 ![Status](https://raw.githubusercontent.com/GluuFederation/docs/master/sources/img/2.4/admin_config_status.png)

 The Status section provides a high level overview of server metrics.
 The included values are straightforward and shouldn't require any further explanation.